caseyscarborough/bookkeeper/README.md

 * Receipt uploading with transactions
 * Searching through transactions by category, description, and account
 * Viewing account balance at time of transaction
+* Monthly budget creation that stays up to date with your transactions
 * Graphs and spending analysis:
   * Spending by day for the past year
   * Spending by category for the past year